-Each year our family looks forward to some sort of vacation, whether its an overnight trip to a far-away water park or amusement park or even a weekend getaway.
-However, like many families, with the soaring gas prices and the overall rise in the cost of living this past year, our family is looking for some vacation fun closer to home.
+Each year our family looks forward to some sort of vacation, whether it’s an overnight trip to a far-away water park or amusement park or even a weekend getaway.
+However, like many families, with the quarantine issues and overall rise in the cost of living this past year, our family is looking for some vacation fun a little closer to home.

 This past year we discovered a gorgeous County park that runs alongside a beautiful winding river that allows for free camping for up to 14 days at a time.